orionlab42/parmtracker/README.md

 # Parmtracker

-A financial application to track parmesan riches.
+A financial application to track Parmesan riches.